harrybin/harrybin.github.io/src/content/blog/webApp_Internationalization.md

   Also what about a second occurrence of the some key with a different translation?
 3. translations of single words or phrases may differ depending on the context </br>
   :arrow_right: **provide additional meta info the the people translating your base languages** </br>
-  Say you are working on a messing module of your app and the recipient of the message is supposed to be entered into a field labled `To:` (which is common like in all mail clients).
+  Say you are working on a messaging module of your app and the recipient of the message is supposed to be entered into a field labeled `To:` (which is common like in all mail clients).
   This `To` has the meaning of an recipient.
 In german you would translate it with an `An:`. </br>
   Somewhere else in your module you handle time spans, like for appointments.
 Then you will have the user to enter a date for beginning `From:` and the date until the end `To:`.
 I guess you already got the point.
 Here you uses the english word `To` in a different context having the meaning of "until".
   In german you would translate that occurrence with `Bis:`. </br>
   One further example for the need of adding context information to a translator is formatting: </br>
   When using not only simple constant string to be translated you may use variables within your text like `Hi, my name is {name}, nice to mee you!`.
-Then you should tell the `{name}` must not be translated, otherwise a translator may do a translation for `{name}` to spanish like `{nombre}` resulting in `Hola, mi nombre es {nombre}, ¡encantado de conocerte!`. </br>
+Then you should tell the `{name}` must not be translated, otherwise a translator may do a translation for `{name}` to Spanish like `{nombre}` resulting in `Hola, mi nombre es {nombre}, ¡encantado de conocerte!`. </br>
   Or imagine you have a component accepting markdown strings...
-4. most project collect all translation string in a single json file which cause even with some modern IDEs very long loading times for those files.
+4. most projects collect all translation strings in a single json file which causes even with some modern IDEs very long loading times for those files.
   :arrow_right: **split your translation json files into several easily maintainable files**

 ## solving those disadvantages
 ### 1. a speaking name for the translation method
   When using `react` I suggest to wrap the `t()` method with a custom hook.
 I'll provide a piece of code later on when we also attempt to solve the other two issues.

-### 2. get rid of magic stings for translations
+### 2. get rid of magic strings for translations
   I guess there is more than one solution for this but I like to show which way I decided to go: _Interfaces_ </br>
   I create an interface consisting of fields used as key for you translations.
   ```typescript